AdobeDocs/experience-manager-release-information.en/help/previous-documentation-updates.md

   <tr>
    <td>August 14, 2017</td>
    <td>AEM Screens 6.3</td>
    <td><p>New AEM Screens 6.3 documentation is available.
 Alternatively, a Quickstart is available that lets a user create a Digital Signage Experience in 5 minutes.
-See the following resources:</p> <p><a href="https://helpx.adobe.com/experience-manager/6-3/sites/deploying/using/aem-screens-introduction.html">What is AEM Screens</a></p> <p><a href="https://helpx.adobe.com/experience-manager/6-3/sites/deploying/using/setting-up-a-basic-project-screens.html">Quickstart</a></p> <p><a href="https://helpx.adobe.com/experience-manager/6-3/sites/authoring/using/authoring-screens.html">Authoring for AEM Screens</a></p> <p><a href="https://helpx.adobe.com/experience-manager/6-3/sites/administering/using/administering-screens.html">Administering Content for AEM Screens</a><br /> </p> </td>
+See the following resources:</p> <p><a href="https://helpx.adobe.com/experience-manager/6-3/sites/deploying/using/setting-up-a-basic-project-screens.html">Quickstart</a></p> <p><a href="https://helpx.adobe.com/experience-manager/6-3/sites/administering/using/administering-screens.html">Administering Content for AEM Screens</a><br /> </p> </td>
   </tr>
   <tr>
    <td>August 10, 2017</td>